 - If companies do not disclose their material negative impacts it can lead to unsustainable activities – that’s bad for the European economy and bad for the environment and society.

 - A more substantial NFR Directive can help companies help themselves – by making them put a higher priority on social and environmental risks and opportunities.

-Mandating for comprehensive disclosure that is built on robust and multi-stakeholder standards – as provided by GRI – can be a catalyst for meaningful change.
-The kind of change we need to see if we are to make sure that the post-COVID Europe is a fairer and more sustainable one.
+Mandating for comprehensive disclosure that is built on robust and multi-stakeholder standards, such as these provided by GRI, can be a catalyst for meaningful change, for a fairer and more sustainable post-COVID Europe.

 80% of the world’s 250 largest companies report in accordance with the GRI Standards

 SustainCase was primarily created to demonstrate, through case studies, the importance of dealing with a company’s most important impacts in a structured way, with use of the GRI Standards.
 To show how today’s best-run companies are achieving economic, social and environmental success – and how you can too.